Rapptz/discord.py/docs/guide/interactions/views.rst

 Creating a View
 -----------------

-Lets start off with a simple example, a confirmation prompt.
+Let's start off with a simple example, a confirmation prompt.

-By the end of this section we'll have a generic confirmation prompt we can use in any situation.
+By the end of this section we'll have a generic confirmation prompt we can use in a variety of situations.

-for example a ban command.
+For example, a ban command:

 .. image:: /images/guide/interactions/views1.png